Pavlos Mamalos

 Pavlos Mamalos (born February 8, 1971) is a Greek paralympic athlete in powerlifting, a Paralympic gold medalist and World Championships silver medalist.
+He was awarded as the Best Greek male athlete with a disability for 2016.

 Mamalos has participated in four consecutive Summer Paralympics.
 He was first in the Rio de Janeiro 2016 Paralympics in Men's 107 kg, silver medalist in the 2008 Paralympics in Men's 82.5 kg and bronze medalist in the 2012 Summer Paralympics in Men's 90 kg.
 In his first Paralympic Games (Athens, 2004) he took the sixth place in Men's 90 kg.